Sporkley/StrengthAndSorcery/README.md

 # Classes
 ### Ninja
 The **Ninja** becomes an available class option.
-These masters of stealth, martial weaponry, and assassination lurk for the right time to strie down their foes.
+These masters of stealth, martial weaponry, and assassination lurk for the right time to strike down their foes.

 ##### Stats
 Your maximum HP is 5+Constitution.